dini-ag-kim/avram/specification.md

 * `$schema` with an URL of the [Avram metaschema](#metaschema)
 * `deprecated-fields` with a [field schedule]
 * `records` with a non-negative integer to indicate a number of records

-Former versions of Avram also allowed key `count` with a non-negative integer.
-This key has been renamed to `records`.

-Multiple schemas with same `title`, `description`, `url` and/or `profile` MAY exist but all schemas with same `profile` URI MUST include same [field definition] for fields with same [field identifier].

 ##### Example